Telefilm Canada

-Telefilm Canada is a Crown corporation reporting to Canada's federal government through the Minister of Canadian Heritage.
-Headquartered in Montreal, Telefilm provides services to the Canadian audiovisual industry with four regional offices in Vancouver, British Columbia; Toronto, Ontario; Montreal, Quebec; and Halifax, Nova Scotia.
+Telefilm Canada is a Canadian Crown corporation that supports Canada's audiovisual industry.
+Headquartered in Montreal, Telefilm Canada provides services to the Canadian audiovisual industry with four regional offices in Vancouver, British Columbia; Toronto, Ontario; Montreal, Quebec; and Halifax, Nova Scotia.
 The primary mandate of the corporation is to finance and promote Canadian productions through its various funds and programs.

 Purpose

-As one of the Canadian government's principal instruments for supporting Canada's audiovisual industry, Telefilm Canada's primary mandate is to finance and promote through its various funds and programs.
-Telefilm's role is to foster the commercial, cultural, and industrial success of Canadian productions and to stimulate demand for those productions both at home and abroad.
+As one of the principal instruments for supporting Canada's audiovisual industry, Telefilm Canada's primary mandate is to provide support and promote all stages of screen-based content through its various funds and programs.
+It also fosters the commercial, cultural, and industrial success of Canadian productions and to stimulate demand for those productions both at home and abroad.
+It also administers the programs of the Canada Media Fund.

-Telefilm also administers the programs of the Canada Media Fund.
+The organization is also responsible for choosing Canada's annual submission to the Academy Awards for the Best International Feature Film award.

 Coproductions

-Telefilm Canada administers the Canadian government's coproductions, enabling Canadian filmmakers and their international counterparts to coproduce films and television programs that enjoy the status of national productions in each of the respective countries.
+Telefilm Canada administers the Canadian government's coproductions, while supporting Canadian filmmakers and their international counterparts to coproduce films and television programs that enjoy the status of national productions in each of the respective countries.

 Operations

-Headquartered in Montreal, Telefilm provides bilingual services to its clients through four offices located in Vancouver, Toronto, Montreal and Halifax.
+Headquartered in Montreal, Telefilm Canada provides bilingual services to its clients through four offices located in Vancouver, Toronto, Montreal and Halifax.

 The Atlantic Regional office, in operation since 1984 from Halifax, services New Brunswick, Newfoundland, Nova Scotia and Prince Edward Island.

 The Quebec Regional office is located in the Montreal head office and serves the province of Quebec.

 The Ontario Regional office, in operation since 1968 from Toronto, serves both Ontario and Nunavut.

 The Western Regional office, in operation since 1984 from Vancouver, serves the Western provinces of British Columbia, Alberta, Manitoba, Saskatchewan, the Northwest Territories and the Yukon.

 History

 Creation

 In 1967, the Canadian government founded the Canadian Film Development Corporation (CFDC), allocating $10 million in support of the country's feature film industry.
-Michael Spencer (1919-2016) was named the first executive director of the CFDC, which by then included offices in Montreal and Toronto.
+Michael Spencer was named the first executive director of the CFDC, which by then included offices in Montreal and Toronto.